 Monkey

 Use the patterns on this page by first learning the basic process.
-This is easiest done by reading our complete guide to tie-dyeing.
+This is easiest done by reading our complete guide to tie-dye.

 - Choose your favorite pattern